raihankhan-rk/xmpt-cdp-quickstart/examples/cointoss/README.md

 - All bets are collected in a dedicated game wallet
 - Total prize pool = bet amount × number of players
-- When the game creator executes the coin toss, a random winner is selected
+- When the game creator executes the coin toss, a winning option is randomly selected
-- The entire prize pool is transferred to the winner's wallet
+- All players who chose the winning option share the prize pool equally
+- For example, if "Yes" is the winning option, all players who bet on "Yes" will split the pool
-- Payment status is reported after the game
+- Payment status is reported after the game, including each winner's share
+- The prize distribution is automatic and transparent

 ## Troubleshooting